ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.qmd

 But not every API does.
 In the case of Meetup, we discovered that:

-- JWT authentication requires a Pro Meetup account
+- JWT authentication requires a Pro Meetup account :money_mouth_face:
-- Creating new OAuth applications also requires a Meetup Pro account (existing apps are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause))
+- Creating new OAuth applications also requires a Meetup Pro account (existing apps are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause)) :moneybag:
 - Device flow is not supported at all

 So we needed two paths: JWT for Pro account holders, and something else for everyone with a grandfathered OAuth app.